helium/helium-ledger-app/README.md

 Note: MacOS users - you may need to give the CLI permissions to run the CLI command.

-1. Go to System Preferences
+1. Go to System Preferences > Security & Privacy
-2. Security and Privacy
-3. Allow App downloaded from App Store and Identified Developers
+2. Allow App downloaded from App Store and Identified Developers
-4. You may need to click the lock icon and give the CLI permissions
+3. You may need to click the lock icon and give the CLI permissions
-5. Run the command in CLI again.
+4. Run the command in CLI again

 If you see this error `error: hid error: Failed opening hid device`, close Ledger Live software and run a command again in the CLI.